Does this situation sound familiar?

 Planning for Salesforce Sandbox Testing

 Testing is critical to the proper implementation of Salesforce, Chargent, and other Salesforce apps.
-Follow the tips we’ve provided in this article, and you’ll be able to use Salesforce Sandbox with skill and confidence.
+The tips we’ve provided in this article, along with our support and documentation, will help you use Salesforce Sandbox with skill and confidence.

 Since Chargent is a financial application, it is especially important to plan for a sandbox testing phase as part of the app’s launch in your Salesforce environment.
 This includes making test and live payments in both your sandbox and production organizations.
 In our experience, these testing guidelines have led to the most successful implementations of Chargent, especially when moving from other billing or payments software.

-Chargent allows you to collect cash faster and have more control over your payments.
+Chargent allows you to collect payments faster and have more control over your payments, from recurring billing to automated collections.
 Ready to give it a try?
 Check out our free trial and install a full version of Chargent in your Salesforce Production or Sandbox org for 30 days!